Ruby-Dragon/FrostedGlass/README.md

 # FrostedGlass (WIP)
 Modern Website Styling and Layout

-not even close to being done, so do not ask me about anything >:(
+not quite done, so do not ask me about anything yet >:(

 ## Github Pages Link: